Patria (company): Highlights

-In June 2023, Patria and Lockheed Martin signed the first Memorandum of Agreement (MoA) for direct work within Finland's F-35 industrial participation programme.
-This MoA covers the contractual framework for F-35 forward fuselage assemblies in Finland by Patria.
+Patria and Lockheed Martin signed their second Memorandum of Agreement (MoA) for direct work within Finland's F-35 industrial participation programme.
+This MoA provides the contractual framework for the stand-up and qualification of a landing gear doors production line at Patria's Halli facility in Jämsä, Finland.
+The production line will deliver landing gear doors for the F-35 global fleet.